Sathyaish/Auth0/Article/job-79972-edited.md

-When the user clicks the **Login** button on the **Login** dialog, [Kaci’s note: Note that only proper nouns should be in title case.
-If this is a common noun and thus not an official title, it should be in lowercase.] the client application composes a Json Web Token containing the following claims:
+When the user clicks the **Login** button on the **Login** dialog, the client application composes a JSON Web Token containing the following claims: